scoresvideos

 • Market research encompasses various techniques to collect and analyze market data

-• Includes both primary and methods
+• Includes both primary and secondary research methods

-• involves direct data collection (surveys, interviews)
+• Primary research involves direct data collection (surveys, interviews)

 • Secondary research utilizes existing data sources (industry reports, government statistics)